10 Cities to Live on a Houseboat – Floating Home Communities

 Houseboats are known as péniches in Paris.
 Old Dutch barges have been converted to floating homes that are moored along the Seine.
 Many along the canals of Saint Martin and de l’Ourcq are also used as charming waterfront cafes, restaurants, cinemas and even bookstores.
 Would you like to try out the houseboat life with a view of the Eiffel Tower?
 Check out these rentals available on Airbnb.

 New York, New York

 Another place with skyrocketing rents, New York is surrounded by water making it great for floating homes.
 People live on sailboats and yachts moored in Queens, New Jersey, South Brooklyn and other places along the Hudson River.
+These harbors make up some of the more unique floating home communities in the USA.
 Want to know more about living aboard a boat in New York?
 Check out this New York Times article and this one in the NY Post.

-We hope you enjoyed this peek into 10 communities where you can live on a houseboat in or near the city.
+We hope you enjoyed this peek into 10 floating home communities where you can live on a houseboat in or near the city.

 - A Greener Bedroom : Healthy & Eco-Friendly Sleep